marcel-van-de-kamp/movie-assignments/exercises/0 - setting up/explanation.md

 **Goal**:
 - Quickly set up an angular app with which you can browse through a list of movies, see movie details and edit these details
-- The application must be build with reusable components and have a structure that abides by the de angular styleguide.
+- The application must be build with reusable components and have a structure that abides by the de angular best practices.

 **Assignment structure**:
 - Each assignment has its own folder in the exercises folder